PlusPlusOneGmbH/TD_TauCeti_Presetsystem/readme.md

 Reset() # Reverses all changes done by the tween and stops it.
 Reverse() # Changes target and startingpoint mid flight.
 Delay(offset:float) # Reduces the current ime by offset.
 When at 0, this results in a delay, when above 0 will result in a stepback.

+Resolve() #  In async context, await the compleation of the tween, then conitnue.
 ```